FirmGuard® | The Only Remote BIOS Security & Management Solution

 Importance of BIOS Firmware

 Companies have spent billions of dollars protecting endpoints from OS and application-level attacks using EDR/XDR tools.
 But most have spent almost nothing to protect the BIOS firmware in those same endpoints.
-This leaves a huge security gap because BIOS is the first software to come up when the power button is pressed, and it is the BIOS which launches the operating system.
+This leaves a huge security gap because BIOS is the first software to come up when the power button is pressed, and it is the BIOS which launches the OS.
 If BIOS is compromised, that can lead to a hacker taking over complete control of the device, making it critical to have firmware security measures in place.

 Adversaries have demonstrated that they already know how to exploit UEFI components for persistence, and they will only get better with practice